Sadly, the Cycle of Abuse is a real thing

-As I’ve mentioned in the book “Lemon Moms,” there’s a particularly dysfunctional family dynamic in which one of the children of a narcissistic parent becomes the “idealized” parental favorite, known as the “Golden Child.”
+As I’ve mentioned in the book “Lemon Moms: A Guide to Understand and Survive Maternal Narcissism,” there’s a particularly dysfunctional family dynamic in which one of the children of a narcissistic parent becomes the “idealized” parental favorite, known as the “Golden Child.”
 The other children will take turns being devalued and blamed, known as the “Invisible Child” and the “Scapegoat.
 The dysfunctional parent controls these roles.

 The roles of the Golden Child, Invisible Child, and Scapegoat are flexible; any role can be assigned to any child at any time, depending on the parent’s mood.
 It’s a “crazy-making” situation because the toxic parent has the unchallenged power to change the entire family dynamic unpredictably.
 The children are caught unaware and unprepared.